zenika-open-source/open-source-white-paper/en/04-preparing-your-project-being-open-sourced.md

-# Chapter 4: Maintaining
+# Preparing your project being open sourced

 In a [previous article](https://oss.zenika.com/white-paper/getting-started), we helped you submitting your first contribution.
 You now want to launch your own open source project but you don't know what to do before letting everyone view your code ?
-No worries, in this article we will give you all pre-requisites you need to launch your project, methods to facilitate contributions and tools to help you maintain your project in the long term.
+No worries, in this article we will give you all pre-requisites you need to launch your project.

-## Pre-requisites before launching your project
+## Pre-requisites

 If you want your project to have contributions you need to write a minimum of documentation.
 There are four files that are essential: